HIV/AIDS Prevention Through Relative Risk Information for Teenage Girls in Kenya

 The vast majority of HIV/AIDS cases occur in sub-Saharan Africa, where nearly 2 million people become infected with the virus every year.
 One quarter of these new HIV infections are among people under 25, and the great majority are due to unprotected sex.
-AIDS is incurable and no successful AIDS vaccine has been developed, so policymakers must focus on other preventative measures.
-Ensuring the adoption of safer sexual behavior among youth remains critical to preventing the transmission of this disease.
+AIDS is incurable and no successful HIV vaccine has been developed, so policymakers must focus on other preventative measures.
+Ensuring the adoption of safer sexual behavior among youth remains critical to preventing the transmission of the virus.

 Kenya has the eleventh largest HIV infected population in the world -- over 6 percent of Kenyans are infected.1 Children are seen as a “window of hope” in the fight against AIDS, because their sexual patterns are not firmly established.
 In an effort to prevent HIV infections in new generations, the Kenya Ministry of Education, Science, and Technology integrated HIV/AIDS education into the primary school curriculum in 2001.
 However, by 2003, this curriculum had not been fully implemented, likely due to teacher inexperience and discomfort with talking about this sensitive material.